ihabsalma12/Distributed-Project/README.md

 # Distributed-Project

-# To be able to run the source code
+# To be able to run the source code "CSE 354 Car Racing Game"
 1. Clone the repository:
 `git clone https://github.com/sarataha01/Distributed-Project`
 3. Install the required dependencies through the CMD.